aniruud/IMLup/README.md

 ## IMLup

-This repo contains some files and codes used by Anirudh Sharma for his masters thesis 'Modelling the dust distribution in the protoplanetary disk IMLUP'.
+This repo contains some files and codes used by Anirudh Sharma for his masters thesis 'Modelling the dust distribution in the protoplanetary disk IMLup'.

 Disk_setup.ipynb - Sets up the physical structure of the disk and the image calcuation in the mm continuum